siddhapurahet/Design-Patterns/README.md

-This Repository contains the code for Design Patterns which are used for common occuring problems in Softare Development. &nbsp
+This Repository contains the code for Design Patterns which are used for common occuring problems in Softare Development. <br/>
 The code has been pushed to master branch.